 Highlights and collections

 Afifa Aleiby's work was shown at the 2022 Singapore Biennale.
 From 2019 to 2020 Afifa's work was shown in the MoMA PS1 Show, "Theater of Operation; The Gulf Wars 1991-2011".
-Furthermore, her work can be found in prominent public and private collections such as the Azman Museum's collection; Farjam Foundation; Rana Sadik Collection; The Bunker Artspace Museum, USA; Barjeel Foundation and Collection of Disaphol Chansiri, Thailand.
+Furthermore, her work can be found in prominent public and private collections such as the Newark Museum of Art, USA; Azman Museum, Malaysia; Farjam Foundation, UAE; Rana Sadik Collection, Kuwait; The Bunker Artspace Museum, USA; Barjeel Foundation, UAE and Collection of Disaphol Chansiri, Thailand.
 In addition, she has participated in numerous exhibitions throughout her career, from Baghdad and Moscow to Yemen, Italy, Syria, Lebanon, England and the United States as a representative of the artistic and cultural face of the Iraqi civilization.